Discover the history of Hounslow in a whole new way!

 The project features a series of stories extensively researched and written by Alistair Cartwright, and colourful images and stop motion animations by illustrator Amber Cooper-Davies, both of whom were selected by a group of community members.
 Alistair Cartwright is a writer and historian.
 His research focuses on the experience, representation, and regulation of postwar London’s ‘rented rooms’.
 Amber Cooper-Davies is an illustrator and animator based in London.
 Her work is characterised by her love of materials, mixing colour and texture with intricate cutting and composition.
 Amber works in traditional print media, digital as well as live performance and augmented reality.

-The project includes an online presentation of the stories and illustrations, an innovative, interactive exhibition that will tour London Borough of Hounslow Libraries, and a printed publication, launching from October 2020.
-The project will be enhanced with workshops for members of the Hounslow community to tell their own animal stories, and explore ways to creatively engage with local history.
+The project includes an online presentation of the stories and illustrations, an innovative, interactive exhibition that will tour London Borough of Hounslow Libraries, and a printed publication.

 This unique, interactive project has been devised and curated the Hounslow Exhibitions Group, made up of members of the local community, in collaboration with CPP Hounslow’s Visual Arts Programme, which presents new and original exhibitions in libraries and cafes across the borough.